l-ra/openeet/shell/README.md

 the same.

 ##How to use it
+Prerequisites - wosking xmlsec1 command (part of most Linux distros and included in cygwin)

 To prepare message for signing take data/template.xml and change anything inside element <Trzby> save it to `sale-to-register-soap.xml`.